This Cinderella birthday cake idea was submitted by Angie Mizon (United Kingdom)

 Having made two Cinderella carriage cakes in two months, the most difficult thing I found to accomplish was the four chassis.
 I decided, after 4 of them breaking when I glued them on the carriage with icing, that it was better to make these at least a week before I needed to, that way they were fully dried and glued on without much difficulty and they didn't break (I used sugar flower paste to make them as I had so much difficulty trying to get them to dry in time) The mice I made out of sugar paste 250gms, and tylose powder half a teaspoon, kneading them together so that I could use it as modelling paste immediately, this worked very well.
 The wheels, spokes, leaves, roots, and lanterns, were all made from sugar flower paste.
 All pieces were stuck with royal icing , although edible glue was recommended.
 That's how I made it.

 Do you have a great cake decorating idea?
-Share it here and create your own webpage.
+Share your cake photos and decorating story here.

 Each submission must be of at least 300 words.